neurobagel/documentation/docs/getting_help.md

 - Our tag on the [Neurostars forum](https://neurostars.org/tag/neurobagel)
 - Join our [Discord server](https://discord.gg/BEXXgt3hXk) to chat with us

-## Usage or general questions
+## General usage questions

-If you have a _usage question_ about Neurobagel (e.g., troubleshooting setup, feedback on a specific use case), or want to _discuss the Neurobagel project in general_ with the development team or other users, please either:
+If you have a _usage question_ about Neurobagel (feedback on a specific use case), or want to _discuss the Neurobagel project in general_ with the development team or other users, please either: